 b) Bot maintenance

 Bots need regular and proper maintenance to ensure they work and perform optimally.
-To keep bots functional, patches, updates, and performance tuning is essential.
+Patches, updates, and performance tuning are essential to keep bots functional.

 c) Foster innovation

-Start encouraging more innovations within the RPA team of your organization.
+Start encouraging more innovations within your organization's RPA team.
 Explore more RPA capabilities like machine learning integration and cognitive automation that will take your efforts to the next heights.

 3. What are the common RPA use cases?